Variations on the theme of the Trotter-Kato theorem for homogenization of periodic hyperbolic systems: Introduction

 \subsection{Survey}

-The interest to homogenization results admitting formulation in the uniform operator topology was stimulated by the work of M.~Sh.~Birman and T.~A.~Suslina \cite{BSu0}, where operator error estimates appeared in an explicit form at the first time.
+The interest on homogenization results admitting a formulation in the uniform operator topology was stimulated by the work of M.~Sh.~Birman and T.~A.~Suslina \cite{BSu0}, where operator error estimates appeared in an explicit form at the first time.
 In \cite{BSu0}, the spectral theory approach to homogenization problems was applied.
+The method is based on the scaling transformation, the Floquet-Bloch theory, and the analytic perturbation theory.
+For further conceptual development of spectral method to the fibre homogenization, see \cite{CooW}.
 Another approach to obtaining operator error estimates for the problems in $\mathbb{R}^d$ was suggested by V.~V.~Zhikov \cite{Zh1} and developed by him together with S.~E.~Pastukhova \cite{ZhPas}.
 Both methods were applied to elliptic and parabolic problems.
 For the class of operators $B_\varepsilon$ under consideration, approximations for $B_\varepsilon ^{-1}$ and $e^{-tB_\varepsilon}$ were obtained in \cite{SuAA,SuAA14,M0}.
 The effective operator $B^0$ was calculated in \cite{Bo}.